ropensci/roweb3/content/champions/programdetails.md

 ### Does the program have a cost for participants?

 No, the program it is free.
-The champions will get a small stipend for being part of the program.
+The champions will get a small stipend for being part of the program after they complete it.

 ### Can we apply it as a team?